noi-techpark/git-workshop/README.md

 Merge conflicts can happen also between branches.
 You can solve them the same way as when you pull from a remote as we did before
 [Resolving merge conflicts](#resolving-merge-conflicts)

 Note: `merge` always creates a merge commit.
-TO prevent this you can use `rebase` instead.
+To prevent this you can use `rebase` instead.
 Here the official  rebase documentation https://git-scm.com/docs/git-rebase